alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_01_gitlab_installation_and_configuration.md

 * Click on the ["EIP" item](https://vpcnext.console.aliyun.com/eip) on the left menu;
 * On the new page, click on "Create EIP";
 * Fill the wizard with the following information:
-  * Region = the region where you have created you ECS
+  * Region = the region where you have created your ECS
   * Max Bandwidth = 1 Mbps
   * Quantity = 1
 * Click on "Buy Now", select the agreement of service and click on "Activate";